-In all colleges and curricula at the University of California at Los Angeles grade points or quality units will be assigned as follows: A, 3 points per unit; B, 2 points per unit; C, 1 point per unit; D, no points per unit; E, minus 1 point per unit; F, minus 1 point per unit.
+In all colleges and curricula grade points or quality units will be assigned as follows: A, 3 points per unit; B, 2 points per unit; C, 1 point per unit; D, no points per unit; E, minus 1 point per unit; F, minus 1 point per unit.
 Removal of grade E or F will entitle the student to as many grade points as may have been lost by the condition or failure, but no more.
 For exceptions permitted in certain cases in which grade E is assigned, see under "Conditions and Failures," below.